RDLLab/posggym/CONTRIBUTING.md

 ### Type checking

 This project uses `mypy` for type checking.
-For instructions on installation and running `mypy` locally see official [instruction](https://mypy.readthedocs.io/en/latest/getting_started.html#installing-and-running-mypy).
+For instructions on installation see official [instructions](https://mypy.readthedocs.io/en/latest/getting_started.html#installing-and-running-mypy).
+Once `mypy` is installed it can be run locally by running ``mypy --package posggym`` from the root project directory.

 ### Code style